gabest11/lexx-ivtc/README.md

 * S02E09 791, when 791 is about to be sucked out through the gate towards the end

 When a green screen is involved, some of the combed parts are lost and the sides are missing in the direction of motion.

+### missing field

+    1t 2t 3t 4t 5t
+    1t 2t 3t 4t 5t

+    tfm: c, +, Q 6 or yadif or anything that looks better
+    tdec: v

+Rare and short scenes, it can be found throughout the whole series.

+    1t 2t 3t 3t 4t
+    1t 2t 3t 3t 4t (fake second field)

+    tfm: c, -
+    tdec: f, ++-++ or +++-+

+Third season, few episodes from the fourth.
+The second field is just interpolated, no more information can be extracted to increase the halved resolution.
+Edges are blocky, stairstep effect.
+Very sad.
+Maybe it was recorded in PAL somewhere in Europe and converted to NTSC this way.